Both smaller and large associations have their respective obstacles to overcome when it comes to managing money, whether...

 Assembly Bill 1101: Common Interest Developments – Insurance

-According to this new law, managing agents are no longer allowed to commingle association funds with the managing agent’s money or with the money of others.
+According to this law, managing agents are no longer allowed to commingle association funds with the managing agent’s money or with the money of others.
 At the written request of the board, managing agents must also deposit funds accepted or received on behalf of a CID into an account in a bank, savings association, or credit union in California that is FDIC-insured or insured by the National Credit Union Administration Insurance Fund.

 Such funds may only be deposited in accounts that protect the principal and funds cannot be invested in stocks or high-risk investment accounts.
 Depositing funds in interest bearing accounts is no longer required.
+You can read more here.

 California State Bill 391: Emergency Powers and Procedures

-This new law allows a board or membership meeting to be conducted entirely by teleconference, without any physical location being held open for the attendance of any director or member, if all of the following are met:
+This law allows a board or membership meeting to be conducted entirely by teleconference, without any physical location being held open for the attendance of any director or member, if all of the following are met:

 - Gathering in person is unsafe or impossible because the CID is in an area affected by or if a state of emergency or disaster is declared by the Federal, state or local government;